 Step 2: Installation by a Participating Contractor

-During installation, your contractor documents the equipment model numbers, serial numbers, efficiency ratings, and installation details required for the rebate application.
-A proper installation also includes system commissioning — verifying refrigerant charge, airflow, electrical connections, and thermostat calibration — which is required for the quality installation verification (QIV) bonus.
+During installation, your contractor documents the equipment model numbers, serial numbers, efficiency ratings, and installation details required for the rebate.
+Proper system commissioning, verifying refrigerant charge, airflow, and electrical connections, is required for rebate approval.

 Why March-April Is the Best Time to Replace Your AC in Las Vegas